-Request transcripts from each and every collegiate institution you have attended during high school whether or not courses were completed, and whether or not you believe the record will affect your admission or transfer credit.
+Request transcripts from each and every collegiate institution you have attended during and after graduating from high school, whether or not courses were completed and whether or not you believe the record will affect your admission or transfer credit.
 Official transcripts must be sent directly to the Office of Admissions from the issuing institution.
 Transcripts may be sent electronically by the issuing institution to email@example.com or, if sent by mail, they must have the appropriate seals and signatures.
 Other transcripts are not considered official.
 Transcripts that are marked, for example, "student copy," "issued to student," or "unofficial" are not accepted as official.
 Unofficial transcripts cannot be used for admission or transfer credit purposes.
 All credentials written in languages other than English must be accompanied by a literal certified English translation

 Official ACT or SAT test scores (if applicable)

 Official ACT or SAT scores are not required for transfer student who have completed a minimum of 24 college credit hours.
 If you have fewer than 24 college credit hours completed, request that the testing agency submit your scores directly to the Office of Admissions.
 The ACT will be accepted with or without the writing test.
 SAT subject test scores are not required.
 Scores recorded on your official high school transcript are also acceptable.
 CU-Boulder's ACT code is 0532 and the SAT code is 4841.
 Results from SAT or ACT tests taken in december or later may be received too late if you wish to be considered for summer or fall admission.
 For further information visit the SAT website, call 866-756-7346.
 For ACT, visit the ACT website, or call 310-337-1270.